chrischma/ReadWhatMatters/README.md

 # ReadWhatMatters

 ## About
-ReadWhatMatters is a little Python app.
-It helps you to create a pdf-file that includes a certain search-term from another pdf.
+ReadWhatMatters is a little Python app that helps you to create a pdf-file from another pdf-file based on a certain search term.

 ## Upcoming Features
 * search for multiple terms at once